Causal Effect Estimation with Global Probabilistic Forecasting: A Case Study of the Impact of Covid-19 Lockdowns on Energy Demand: Related Work

-On the other hand, causal inference refers to the process of drawing a conclusion that a specific treatment or intervention was the ``cause'' of the effect or observed outcome.
+On the other hand, causal inference refers to concluding whether a specific treatment or intervention was the ``cause" or not of an observed effect.
 The main goal of the causal inference literature is to find the impact of an intervention which is vital during policy making.
 Causal effect estimation is the difference between the counterfactual outcome (prediction in the absence of intervention) and actual post-intervention observation.
-The non-parametric nature of counterfactual prediction models overcomes the issue of parametric modelling and limitations of structural causal models \cite{grecov2021causal}.
 The transition from local to global models (considering all the available time series) led to considerable advances in the forecasting domain that yet have to be fully reflected in the causal inference literature.
-The only works we are aware of in this space, which we leverage in our work, are the works of \citet{grecov2021causal} and \citet{9833461}. \citet{grecov2021causal} introduced the DeepCPNet, using a globally trained RNN for counterfactual prediction, in which the risk of bias in results is reduced by pre-splitting the data, and LSTM cells are used to avoid gradient vanishing or exploding problems. \citet{9833461} introduced a probabilistic version of the former method, which we extend in our work, e.g., by using a parametric approach to probabilistic forecasting.
+The only works we are aware of in this space are the works of \citet{grecov2021causal,9833461}. \citet{grecov2021causal} introduced the DeepCPNet, using a globally trained RNN for counterfactual prediction, overcoming the limitations of structural causal models.
+Our previous work in \citet{9833461} introduced a non-parametric probabilistic version of the former method, which we extend in this paper in various directions, as follows.

-We observe that the benefit of state-of-the-art methods of probabilistic forecasting, global forecasting and synthetic control methods has not been unlocked yet for causal inference in the electricity domain.
+We observe that the benefit of aforementioned methods of probabilistic forecasting, global forecasting and synthetic control methods has not been unlocked yet for causal inference in the electricity domain.
 Motivated by this gap, we propose a practical framework that combines global and probabilistic forecasting methods by employing DeepAR to generate counterfactual predictions to estimate the impact caused by Covid-19 on energy consumption.
+The new framework is more accessible by employing a simpler parametric approach to probabilistic forecasting offered by built-in NN models available in Python packages highly disseminated among GFM users.
+Therewith, the methods are faster and easier to apply, like DeepAR.
+We furthermore introduce a different type of sampling, i.e., a sequential sampling, and we show that the proposed methodology works well even in scenarios where we have few time series and only one control unit (as in our study case), because of the use of GFMs.
+Under these conditions, structural causal models, for example, do not function properly.